Disaster and Hurricane Preparedness

 - Pack an emergency kit, including items such as water, food, flashlight, medications, and cellphone charger.

-- Know where your gas shutoff valve and electrical shutoff is located.
+- Know where your gas and water shutoff valve and electrical shutoff is located.

 - Protect your pets by making an emergency plan and kit for them.

-- Avoid driving on flooded roads and never attempt driving across flooded roadways.
-Open to edits
+- Avoid driving on flooded roads and never attempt to drive across flooded roadways.

 Disaster Preparedness Resources